Kyoto: Culture

 The "Historic Monuments of Ancient Kyoto" are listed by the UNESCO as a World Heritage Site.
 These include the Kamo Shrines (Kami and Shimo), Kyō-ō-Gokokuji (Tō-ji), Kiyomizu-dera, Daigo-ji, Ninna-ji, Saihō-ji (Kokedera), Tenryū-ji, Rokuon-ji (Kinkaku-ji), Jishō-ji (Ginkaku-ji), Ryōan-ji, Hongan-ji, Kōzan-ji, and the Nijō Castle, primarily built by the Tokugawa shōguns.
 Other sites outside the city are also on the list.

 Kyoto is renowned for its abundance of delicious Japanese foods and cuisine.
 The special circumstances of Kyoto as a city away from the sea and home to many Buddhist temples resulted in the development of a variety of vegetables peculiar to the Kyoto area (京野菜, kyō-yasai).
 The oldest restaurant in Kyoto is Honke Owariya which was founded in 1465.

 Japan's television and film industry has its center in Kyoto.
 Many jidaigeki, action films featuring samurai, were shot at Toei Uzumasa Eigamura.
 A film set and theme park in one, Eigamura features replicas of traditional Japanese buildings, which are used for jidaigeki.
 Among the sets are a replica of the old Nihonbashi (the bridge at the entry to Edo), a traditional courthouse, a Meiji Period police box and part of the former Yoshiwara red-light district.
 Actual film shooting takes place occasionally, and visitors are welcome to observe the action.

 The dialect spoken in Kyoto is known as Kyō-kotoba or Kyōto-ben, a constituent dialect of the Kansai dialect.
 Until the late Edo period, the Kyoto dialect was the de facto standard Japanese, although it has since been replaced by modern standard Japanese.
 Traditional Kyoto expressions include the polite copula dosu, the honorific verb ending -haru, and the greeting phrase okoshi-yasu.

 Festivals

 Kyoto is well known for its traditional festivals which have been held for over 1,000 years and are a major tourist attraction.
 The first is the Aoi Matsuri on May 15.
-Two months later (July) is the Gion Matsuri known as one of the 3 great festivals of Japan, culminating in a massive parade on July 17.
-Kyoto marks the Bon Festival with the Gozan no Okuribi, lighting fires on mountains to guide the spirits home (August 16).
+The Gion Matsuri known as one of the 3 great festivals of Japan, culminating in a massive parade on July 17.
+Kyoto marks the Bon Festival with the Gozan no Okuribi, lighting fires on mountains to guide the spirits home on August 16.
 The October 22 Jidai Matsuri, Festival of the Ages, celebrates Kyoto's illustrious past.